MicrosoftDocs/windows-dev-docs/hub/apps/design/input/radialcontroller-walkthrough.md

                     IsChecked="{x:Null}" />
     </StackPanel>
     ```

-7. Open the MainPage_Haptics.xaml.cs file
+7. Open the MainPage_Haptics.xaml.cs file.
-8. Find the code marked with the title of this step ("Step 6: Haptics customization")
+8. Find the code marked with the title of this step: `Step 6: Haptics customization`.
 9. Uncomment the following lines:

     - The [Windows.Devices.Haptics](/uwp/api/windows.devices.haptics) type reference is used for functionality in subsequent steps.

         ```csharp
         using Windows.Devices.Haptics;
         ```